 AMPE Investors Have Opportunity to Lead Ampio Pharmaceuticals, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Sept.
-6, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Ampio Pharmaceuticals, Inc. ("Ampio" or the "Company") ( NYSE: AMPE).
+LOS ANGELES, Sept.
+9, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Ampio Pharmaceuticals, Inc. ("Ampio" or the "Company") ( NYSE: AMPE).

 Class Period: December 29, 2020 – August 3, 2022